-Taking a long-distance bus is the cheapest way to get around Australia, especially if you are travelling solo.
+Taking a long-distance bus is the cheapest way to get around Australia, especially if you travel solo.

 However, it is not the fastest way.
 It may be great for short distances between Byron Bay and the Gold Coast.
 And you might also consider taking the bus between Sydney and Byron Bay, which takes about 12 hours and 45 minutes.

-If you have a budget constraint, the long-distance bus is an excellent option.
-Also, consider one of the Greyhound travel passes if you are taking the bus exclusively during your time in Australia.
+If you have a tight budget, the long-distance bus is an excellent option.
+Also, consider one of the Greyhound travel passes if you take the bus exclusively during your time in Australia.

 The easiest way to purchase a ticket is online.
 Go to Greyhound Australia, and search for your route.

 Taking public transportation in Australia is extremely easy, especially if you use the local rechargeable smartcard.
-Each state has its own smartcard for a contactless fare collection system for taking public transportation including bus, tram, train and more.
+Each state has its own smartcard for a contactless fare collection system for taking public transportation including buses, trams, trains and more.

 You simply tap your card when you start your journey and tap it again when you disembark.

-Typically, it is cheaper to use a smartcard than buying individual paper tickets.
+Typically, it is cheaper to use a smartcard than to buy individual paper tickets.

 Here are a few cards you might need while travelling through eastern Australia:

 Use a Myki Card for any public transportation in Melbourne and the state of Victoria.
-Public transportation includes tram, bus and trains.
+Public transportation includes trams, buses and trains.

 It costs $6AUD to purchase the Myki Card.
 The card is not refundable.

-Each ride costs $4.40AUD, and you can ride any public transportation for the next two hours.
-And if you take multiple trips on the same day, the system will cap it at $8.80AUD as per the daily maximum.
+Each ride costs $4.60AUD and you can ride any public transportation for the next two hours.
+And if you take multiple trips on the same day, the system will cap it at $9.20AUD as per the daily maximum.

 While you are travelling in Sydney and Byron Bay in New South Wales, using the Opal Card is the cheapest and easiest way to travel on public transportation.
-Public transportation includes train, bus, ferry, light rail and metro and on any NSW TransLink rail services.
+Public transportation includes train, bus, ferry, light rail, metro and any NSW TransLink rail services.

 There is a minimum value of $10AUD for an adult Opal Card.
-But there is a daily cap where you will never pay more than $15.80AUD a day.
-On Sunday, you can take as much public transportation, and it will only cost $2.70AUD.
+But there is a daily cap where you will never pay more than $16.80AUD daily.
+On weekends and holidays, the cap is set at $8.40AUD.
 The only exception is the Sydney Airport station access fee isn’t included in the daily cap.

-For more information about the specific fares for each type of transportation, click here.
+Check the NSW Transport website for information about the specific fares for each type of transportation.

 Initially, you have to purchase the card for $10AUD.
 When you leave Queensland, you can return your Go Card at the ticket counter at the Brisbane Airport Station and get your $10AUD deposit and any remaining value.

-Fares are calculated base on zones.
-Click here for more details.
+Fares are calculated based on zones.
+Check the Translink website for more info.

-When I first went to Australia, I thought the typical Australia cuisine is meat pies, fish and chips, lamington, vegemite, and marmite.
+When I first went to Australia, I thought the typical Australian cuisine was meat pies, fish and chips, lamington, vegemite, and marmite.
 I was right, partially.

 Besides the typical Australian food, many different types of cuisine are also part of Australian culture, including Greek, Turkish, Cypress, Italian, Chinese, Vietnamese, and many more.